 This guide will help you understand how you can switch to an electric car without having a home charger.
 It’s absolutely possible, and we’ll show you how.

-Charging an EV is cheaper than petrol or diesel
+Is charging an EV cheaper than petrol or diesel?

 Because electricity is more efficient than traditional fuel types, running your electric car will almost always work out cheaper than a petrol or diesel car.